 John H. Mallory: Ah yes, you're a grand hero of the revolution, now.
 Viva Miranda.

 Juan Miranda: [the crowd lifts Miranda on its shoulders] I don't want to be a hero!
 All I want is the money!
 The money!
 You taught me one thing!

 Juan Miranda: [gives Mallory the finger] How to get fucked!

 Juan Miranda: Hey, what kind of trouble you in?

-John H. Mallory: Oh, we fought a revolution in Ireland.
+John H. Mallory: Oh, we had a wee fart of a revolution in Ireland.

 Juan Miranda: A revolution?
 Seems to me the revolutions are all over the world.
 You know, they're like the *crabs*!
 We had a revolution here.
 When it started, all the brave people went in it, and what it did to them was terrible.
 Pancho Villa, the best bandit chief in the world, you know that?
 This man had two balls like the bull.
 He went in the revolution as a great bandit.
 When he came out, he came out as what?
 Nothing.
 A general, huh?
 That, to me, is the bullshit!

 Juan Miranda: Listen, Günther Ruiz is after us, and now Villa wants to talk to me, I think we should get outta here.

 Sean Mallory: [puffing on cigar] Well, Jesus, Juan-o, you can't leave now, you're a great, grand, glorious hero of the revolution.

 Juan Miranda: Uh, can I tell you something?